erigontech/erigon/README.md

 Once Erigon is running, you need to point your CL client to `<erigon address>:8551`, where `<erigon address>` is either `localhost` or the IP address of the device running Erigon, and also point to the JWT secret path created by Erigon.

+### Caplin

+Caplin is a full-fledged validating Consensus Client like Prysm, Lighthouse, Teku, Nimbus and Lodestar.
+Its goal is:

+* provide better stability
+* Validation of the chain
+* Stay in sync
+* keep the execution of blocks on chain tip
+* serve the  Beacon API using a fast and compact data model alongside low CPU and memory usage.

+ The main reason why developed a new Consensus Layer is to experiment with the possible benefits that could come with it.
+For example, The Engine API does not work well with Erigon.
+The Engine API sends data one block at a time, which does not suit how Erigon works.
+Erigon is designed to handle many blocks simultaneously and needs to sort and process data efficiently.
+Therefore, it would be better for Erigon to handle the blocks independently instead of relying on the Engine API.

+#### Caplin's Usage.

+Caplin can be enabled through the `--internalcl` flag. from that point on, an external Consensus Layer will not be need anymore.

+Caplin also has an archivial mode for historical states and blocks. it can be enabled through the `--caplin.archive` flag.
+In order to enable the caplin's Beacon API, the flag `--beacon.api=<namespaces>` must be added. e.g: `--beacon.api=beacon,builder,config,debug,events,node,validator,rewards,lighthouse` will enable all endpoints. **NOTE: Caplin is not staking-ready so aggregation endpoints are still to be implemented.
+Additionally enabling the Beacon API will lead to a 6 GB higher RAM usage.

 ### Multiple Instances / One Machine